uic-lianglab/ompg-public/README.md

 3. Multi-loop clustering
 4. Relaxation and topological gating state assignment

-All scripts assume the compiled mDisgro executable binary has been copied to the base project directory!
+All scripts assume the compiled pretzel executable binary has been copied to the base project directory!

 ### Fragment library generation

-Prior to multi-loop modeling, all single loops must have their fragment libraries generated using mDisgro.
+Prior to multi-loop modeling, all single loops must have their fragment libraries generated using pretzel.

 For scripts demonstrating fragment library generation as used in JACS paper, please see [scripts/a_frag_lib](scripts/a_frag_lib).